Morningstar88/Kalki/README.md

 # Node Count

-We currently have 1 node.
+We currently have 1 node running.

 # How to Set Up a Kalki Node